Apply and Teach English Online with Whales English

 Students are aged between 5-15 years and their baseline English levels vary.
 Lessons are conducted via Zoom, with individual classroom codes provided through an online teaching platform.
 All teaching materials are provided by the company, but there is an expectation to expand on Powerpoint slides given plus making use of props and your own reward system.

-The hours available to teach with Whales are Monday to Friday 6pm-10pm Beijing Time (BJT) and at weekends, 8am-10pm BJT.
-Whales do ask that teachers provide at least 8 set hours per week and to sign a contract for a minimum of 6 months.
-This is due to the fact students sign up for 25-week blocks of lessons and prefer to have the same teacher and time slot throughout.
+The hours available to teach with Whales are Monday to Friday 6pm-9pm Beijing Time (BJT) and at weekends, 8am-9pm BJT.
+Whales do ask that teachers provide at least 8 set hours per week, 4 of those during Friday, Saturday or Sunday.
+Your first contract to sign will be for 6 months.
+This is due to the fact students sign up for 25-30-week blocks of lessons and prefer to have the same teacher and time slot throughout.

-Whales prefer applicants to hold a BA degree or above, however, do consider applicants without depending upon their resume and experience.
-A TEFL is a requirement now under new Chinese legislation for online ESL teachers teaching Chinese students.
+Whales now require all applicants to hold a BA degree or above.
+A TEFL is also essential now under new Chinese legislation for online ESL teachers teaching Chinese students.
 One year minimum of teaching young children is essential and any ESL experience is highly beneficial.